OpenEvalProject/evals/manuscripts/elife-90261/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/90261/elife-90261-fig1-v1.jpg)

-**Figure 1.:** Rab3a disrupted the TTX-induced increase in amplitudes of miniature excitatory postsynaptic currents (mEPSCs) recorded in cultured mouse cortical neurons; the increase in frequency was more variable but also appears to be reduced.(A) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a+/+ mice from the Rab3a+/− colony.
+**Figure 1.:** (A) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a+/+ mice from the Rab3a+/− colony.
 (B) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a−/− mice.
 (C, D) Average traces for the recordings shown in A and B, respectively.
 (E) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells in cultures prepared from Rab3a+/+ mice (Rab3a+/− colony; CON, N = 30 cells, 13.9 ± 0.7 pA; TTX, N = 23 cells, 18.2 ± 0.9 pA; from eleven cultures).
 (F) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells in cultures prepared from Rab3a−/− mice (CON, N = 25 cells, 13.6 ± 0.7 pA; TTX, N = 26 cells, 14.3 ± 0.6 pA); from eleven cultures.
 (G) Box plots for average mEPSC frequency for same Rab3a+/+ cells as in (E) (CON, 2.26 ± 0.37 s–1; TTX, 4.62 ± 0.74 s–1).
 (H) Box plots for average mEPSC frequency for same Rab3a−/− cells as in (F) (CON, 2.74 ± 0.49 s–1; TTX, 3.23 ± 0.93 s–1).
 Box plot parameters: box ends, 25th and 75th percentiles; whiskers, 10th and 90th percentiles; open circles represent means from individual cells, bin size 0.1 pA, 0.5 s–1; line, median; dot, mean. p-values (shown on the graphs) are from Tukey’s post hoc test following a two-way ANOVA.
-For all p-values, * with underline indicates significance with p < 0.05.Figure 1—source data 1.Figure 1 to show loss of TTX effect in Rab3a-/- mouse cortical neuron cultures.
+For all p-values, * with underline indicates significance with p < 0.05.

 We next examined homeostatic plasticity in cultures prepared from wild-type mice in the Rab3a+/Ebd colony.
 Example current traces of mEPSCs, and average mEPSC waveforms, are shown in Figure 2A and C, respectively, for cortical cultures prepared from wild-type mice in the Rab3a+/Ebd colony.
 Treatment with TTX for 48 hr led to a significant increase in the average mEPSC amplitude of 23 TTX-treated cells when compared to 20 untreated cells (Figure 2E, CON, 11.0 ± 0.6 pA; TTX, 15.1 ± 1.2 pA).
 We note here that while the two wild-type strains respond very similarly to activity blockade, the mean mEPSC amplitude in untreated cultures was different between the two strains, 13.9 ± 0.7 pA, wild type from Rab3a+/− colony; 11.0 ± 0.6 pA, wild type from Rab3a+/Ebd colony, but this difference did not reach statistical significance in a Tukey means comparison after a two-way ANOVA (p = 0.27).

 ![Figure 2.](https://cdn.elifesciences.org/articles/90261/elife-90261-fig2-v1.jpg)

-**Figure 2.:** Rab3a was required for TTX-induced homeostatic plasticity of miniature excitatory postsynaptic current (mEPSC) amplitudes in cultured mouse cortical neurons.(A) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a+/+ mice from the Rab3a colony. (+/EbdB) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a mice.
-(Ebd/EbdC, D) Average traces for the recordings shown in A and B, respectively.
-(E) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells from cultures prepared from Rab3a+/+ mice (Rab3a colony; CON, +/EbdN = 20 cells, 11.0 ± 0.6 pA; TTX, N = 23 cells, 15.1 ± 1.2 pA; from six cultures).
-(F) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells from cultures prepared from Rab3a mice (CON, Ebd/EbdN = 21 cells, 15.1 ± 1.0 pA; TTX, N = 22 cells, 14.6 ± 1.1 pA; from seven cultures).
+**Figure 2.:** (A) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3a+/+ mice from the Rab3a+/Ebd colony.
+(B) Ten-second example traces recorded at −60 mV in pyramidal cortical neurons from an untreated (CON) and TTX-treated (TTX) neuron in cultures prepared from Rab3aEbd/Ebd mice.
+(C, D) Average traces for the recordings shown in A and B, respectively.
+(E) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells from cultures prepared from Rab3a+/+ mice (Rab3a+/Ebd colony; CON, N = 20 cells, 11.0 ± 0.6 pA; TTX, N = 23 cells, 15.1 ± 1.2 pA; from six cultures).
+(F) Box plots for average mEPSC amplitudes from untreated cells and TTX-treated cells from cultures prepared from Rab3aEbd/Ebd mice (CON, N = 21 cells, 15.1 ± 1.0 pA; TTX, N = 22 cells, 14.6 ± 1.1 pA; from seven cultures).
 (G) Box plots for average mEPSC frequency for same Rab3a+/+ cells as in (E) (CON, 1.15 ± 0.19 s–1; TTX, 2.54 ± 0.55 s–1).
-(H) Box plots for average mEPSC frequency for same Rab3a cells as in (Ebd/EbdF) (CON, 1.71 ± 0.41 s–1; TTX, 3.05 ± 0.80 s–1).
+(H) Box plots for average mEPSC frequency for same Rab3aEbd/Ebd cells as in (F) (CON, 1.71 ± 0.41 s–1; TTX, 3.05 ± 0.80 s–1).
 Box plot parameters: box ends, 25th and 75th percentiles; whiskers, 10th and 90th percentiles; open circles represent means from individual cells; bin size 0.1 pA, 0.5 s–1; line, median; dot, mean. p-values (shown on the graphs) are from a Tukey’s post hoc test following a two-way ANOVA.
-For all p-values, * with underline indicates significance with p < 0.05.Figure 2—source data 1.Figure 2 showing loss of TTX effect on mEPSC amplitude in Rab3a Ebd/Ebd cortical neuron cultures.
+For all p-values, * with underline indicates significance with p < 0.05.

 We found a complete disruption of homeostatic plasticity in cortical cultures prepared from Rab3aEbd/Ebd mice, as can be seen in viewing example mEPSC traces and average mEPSC waveforms (Figure 2B and D, respectively).
 The lack of TTX effect was confirmed in a comparison of mEPSC amplitude means for 21 untreated and 22 TTX-treated cells (Figure 2F, CON, 15.1 ± 1.0 pA vs. TTX, 14.6 ± 1.1 pA).
 There was a trend toward increased mEPSC frequency in TTX-treated cultures from this wild-type strain, but the difference was not as robust as for the wild-type cultures from the Rab3a+/− colony and did not reach statistical significance (Figure 2G, CON, 1.15 ± 0.19 s–1; TTX, 2.54 ± 0.55 s–1).
 This trend was not observed in neurons from cultures prepared from Rab3aEbd/Ebd mice, likely due to an increase in frequency in untreated cells—frequencies remained high in TTX-treated cells (Figure 2H, CON, 1.71 ± 0.41 s–1; TTX, 3.05 ± 0.80 s–1).
 Our results show that the homeostatic increase in mEPSC amplitude after activity blockade is disrupted in both Rab3a−/− and the Rab3aEbd/Ebd cortical neurons, strongly supporting a crucial role of functioning Rab3a in this process.